Philipsburg Free Public Library

 Patrons over the age of seventeen may request that the blocking measure be disabled to allow access for bona fida research or other lawful purpose.

-Patrons are NOT permitted to use the library computers for the following purposes:
+Patrons are NOT permitted to use the library computers or the library’s wi-fi network for the following purposes:

 The Library staff will try to assist patrons to the best of their knowledge in using the Internet, but the Library cannot guarantee that the staff will be able to answer all questions on using the Internet or software.
 Staff is not able to offer in-depth training.